 - a.
-The senate shall meet in one assembly per calendar year starting with the spring semester and continuing through the spring semester of the ensuing academic year.
-Assemblies shall be numbered consecutively with the first legislature organized in 1968 being designated as the first legislative assembly; - b.
-All incoming senators shall be required to attend the session immediately following their election; - c.
-The clerk shall, in writing, certify to the Rules Committee chairperson at the adjournment of each session that a senator was absent if the senator did not answer to every roll call and if the senator failed to present himself/herself to the clerk to be counted present; - d.
-Chairperson of the Rules Committee shall, in writing, certify to the clerk that an absence of a senator has been excused if the absent senator presents a written excuse no later than 30 minutes following the beginning of the session at which the Senator was absent;
+The Senate shall meet in one (1) assembly per calendar year starting with the spring semester and continuing through the spring semester of the ensuing school year.
+Assemblies shall be numbered consecutively with the first legislature organized in 1968 being designated as the First Legislative Assembly. - b.
+All incoming Senators shall also be required to attend the session immediately following their election.

-e.
-An absence shall be presumed to be unexcused unless the Rules Committee accepts an excuse.
+- c.
+The Clerk shall, in writing certify to the Chairperson of the Rules Committee at the adjournment of each session that a Senator was absent, if the Senator did not answer to every roll call, and if the Senator failed to present himself/herself to the Clerk to be counted present within. - d.
+The Chairperson of the Rules Committee shall in writing certify to the Clerk that an absence of a Senator has been excused, if the absent Senator presents a written excuse to the Chairperson of the Rules Committee no later than 30 minutes following the session at which the Senator was absent. - e.
+An absence shall be presumed to be unexcused unless the Rules Committee accepts an excuse for absence.